dotnet/dotnet-monitor/documentation/configuration.md

 ### Example

-The following is a collection rule that collects a 1 minute CPU trace after it has detected high CPU usage for 10 seconds.
+The following is a collection rule that collects a 1 minute CPU trace and egresses it to a provider named "TmpDir" after it has detected high CPU usage for 10 seconds.
 The rule only applies to processes named "dotnet" and only collects at most 2 traces per 1 hour sliding time window.

 ```json
 {